nunomourinho/forensicVmAutopsyUserManual/docs/user/media.rst

 - The ISO file list will update.
 - Browse through the list to review available tools and resources.
-- If you find any tools missing or outdated, consider downloading or creating the necessary ISO files, and then upload them to the :term:`ForensicVM Server`.
+- If you find any tools missing or outdated, consider downloading or creating the necessary ISO files, and then upload them to the ForensicVM Server.

 .. raw:: latex

    \FloatBarrier

 .. figure:: img/list_remote_iso_0001.jpg
-   :alt: Viewing Remote ISO Files using Autopsy :term:`ForensicVM Client Plugin`
+   :alt: Viewing Remote ISO Files using Autopsy ForensicVM Client Plugin
    :align: center
    :width: 600